Sydney Greenstreet: Career

 In 1941, Greenstreet began working for Warner Bros.
 His debut film role was as Kasper Gutman ("The Fat Man") co-starring with Humphrey Bogart in The Maltese Falcon.
-In Casablanca (1942), Greenstreet played crooked club owner Signor Ferrari (for which he received a salary of $3,750 per week—equivalent to $60,179.91 in 2020 dollars—for seven weeks' work).
+In Casablanca (1942), Greenstreet played crooked club owner Signor Ferrari (for which he received a salary of $3,750 per week—equivalent to $82,972 in 2026 dollars—for seven weeks' work).
 He also appeared in Background to Danger (1943), with George Raft; Passage to Marseille (1944), reuniting with Casablanca stars Bogart, Peter Lorre and Claude Rains; The Mask of Dimitrios (1944); The Conspirators (1944) with Hedy Lamarr and Paul Henreid; Hollywood Canteen (1944); Conflict (1945), again with Bogart; Three Strangers (1946); and The Verdict (1946).
 In the last two, and The Mask of Dimitrios, he received top billing.
-He had dramatic roles, such as William Makepeace Thackeray in Devotion (1946), and witty performances in screwball comedies, such as Alexander Yardley in Christmas in Connecticut (1944).
+He had dramatic roles, such as William Makepeace Thackeray in Devotion (1946), and witty performances in screwball comedies, such as Alexander Yardley in Christmas in Connecticut (1945).
 Near the end of his film career, he played opposite Joan Crawford in Flamingo Road (1949).

 After little more than eight years, Greenstreet's film career ended with Malaya (also 1949), in which he was billed fourth, after Spencer Tracy, James Stewart and Valentina Cortese.
 In those years, he worked with stars ranging from Clark Gable to Ava Gardner to Joan Crawford.
 Author Tennessee Williams wrote his one-act play The Last of My Solid Gold Watches with Greenstreet in mind, and dedicated it to him.
 During 1950–1951, Greenstreet played Nero Wolfe on the radio program The New Adventures of Nero Wolfe, based loosely on the rotund detective genius created by Rex Stout.

 Death and legacy

 Greenstreet suffered from diabetes and Bright's disease, a kidney disorder.
 Five years after retiring from film acting, he died on January 18, 1954, in Hollywood.
 His death was caused by complications from both conditions.
 He is interred at Forest Lawn Memorial Park, Glendale, California, in the Utility Columbarium area of the Great Mausoleum, inaccessible to the public.
 He was survived by his only child, John Ogden Greenstreet (1920–2004), from his marriage to Dorothy Marie Ogden.
 Actor Mark Greenstreet is his great-nephew.
-His other relatives who are still living include Gregory Greenstreet and his children, Tamar Greenstreet and Elan Greenstreet.

-Living relatives from his sister's (Laura Maude Greenstreet) marriage to Albert Elijah White still reside in the UK today.